“I need to get my shit together so that I can start saving some money.”

 - Try to work a part-time gig.

-The trick is to build some momentum.
+The trick is to build some momentum as you get serious about your finances.

 None of these tips are life changing.
 However, every little bit adds up when you’re trying to move forward.
 You won’t always get a home run.
 Sometimes you have to get on base (hopefully that sports analogy makes sense).